Uniswap/docs/versioned_docs/version-v2/V2/concepts/02-core-concepts/04-oracles.md

 # Building an oracle

-To learn more about building oracles check out <Link to="/docs/v2/smart-contract-integration/building-an-oracle/">building an oracle</Link> in the developer guides.
+To learn more about building oracles check out [building an oracle](../../guides/smart-contract-integration/04-building-an-oracle.md) in the developer guides.